guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/test-connect/index.md

     to receive details regarding your the nodes of `kubernetes-cluster1`.

     <!-- better validation here of this step:OUTPUT ^^ -->
+    If you do not get an almost immediate response, check your firewall settings and ensure that you can communicate with your public agent node.

 1. <strong>Then, create a NGINX deployment on </strong>`kubernetes-cluster1`<strong>.</strong>